kate-bagenzo/strawberry-starter/src/posts/markdown-example.md

 ![A delicious bowl of strawberries](/assets/images/bowl_of_berries.jpg)

 ## HTML
-<p>Finally, when Markdown just doesn't cut it, you CAN write HTML, if you really want to.
-Any valid HTML is also valid Markdown.</p>
+<p>Finally, when Markdown just doesn't cut it, you CAN write HTML, if you really want to. <em>Any valid HTML is also valid Markdown.</em></p>
 <p>You probably don't <em>want</em> to write HTML!
 But it does mean you can paste things in your posts like, for example, Youtube embeds!</p>
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/WEv5ZqkaS54?si=mcG95jGYfg2U0tdW&amp;controls=0&amp;start=12" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 That's it for this post!
-There's more you can do, but this covers most use cases.
-Be sure to read a markdown guide!
+There's more you can do, but I think this covers most use cases.
+Be sure to read a full Markdown guide!